pr0ximaCent/Grey-Matter/README.md

 - Ensuring that the search and filtering mechanisms were both powerful and user-friendly.
 - Balancing performance optimization with the need to manage large datasets without compromising on speed or user experience.
 - Handling real-time data updates while ensuring the platform remained stable and responsive.
+- Making it responsive for various devices.
+- Implementing a complex yet smooth Front-End design for the website that has a lot of things going in the background.
+- Maintaining the color code & standard throughout the website.

 ## <a name="accomplishments">🏆 Accomplishments we're proud of</a>

 - Successfully built a platform that highlights the research talent within Bangladesh and serves the global academic community.
   ![Research Talent Platform](./src/assets/collaboration/1.PNG)
   <div align="center"><em>Snippets of Home Screen</em></div>
+- Integrated a comprehensive, beginner-to-intermediate research guideline, covering everything from idea generation and topic selection to ethical standards, impact factors, and publishing.
 - Developed a seamless and intuitive user interface that enhances user experience.
 - Integrated real-time data access to ensure users have the most current information.
   ![Real-Time Data](./src/assets/collaboration/2.PNG)